phpHavok/alshayun/README.md

                      -B sdk/platforms:/usr/local/android/platforms \
                      ionic_4.10.1.sif \
                      sdkmanager 'platforms;android-27' 'build-tools;27.0.3'
-    singularity exec -B sdk/build-tools:/usr/local/android/build-tools \
+    singularity shell -B sdk/build-tools:/usr/local/android/build-tools \
                       -B sdk/platforms:/usr/local/android/platforms \
-                     ionic_4.10.1.sif \
+                      ionic_4.10.1.sif
     ionic cordova build android

 Out pops an APK file that you can install on a compatible Android phone.
-You can also have Ionic install the APK for you by using the following command.
+You can also have Ionic install the APK for you by using the following command within the container shell.

     ionic cordova run android